johannschopplich/nuxt-api-party/docs/guides/defaults.md

 The `ModulePlugin` type ensures your plugin provides correct defaults.

 ::: info Inheritance
-The `useApiData` composables also use these defaults, as well as relevant Nuxt configuration set in [`experimental.defaults`](https://nuxt.com/docs/4.x/guide/going-further/experimental-features#defaults).
+The `useMyApiData` composables also use these defaults, as well as relevant Nuxt configuration set in [`experimental.defaults`](https://nuxt.com/docs/guide/going-further/experimental-features#defaults).
 Two options are the exception: `client` and `payloadCache` are resolved from the module options for every `useMyApiData` call, so a default set here reaches `$myApi` only.
 :::

 ## Minimal Example Plugin